rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 4. Install these npm packages.
 Rightclick ClientApp in Solution Explorer/Open in Terminal, then in the terminal that appears execute the command `npm i`.
 5. Create a new [local configuration file](localconfiguration.md) called .eslintrc.js in the project in the ClientApp folder.
 To do this rightclick the ClientApp folder in Solution Explorer, Add/New Item..., JavaScript File, enter .eslintrc.js in the Name: box, and click Add.
 6. Copy the [file contents on this link](setupangularconfig.md) into your new file and save.
 This is the usual default configuration file for the TypeScript Analyzer modified to enable the Angular plugin.
 The actual changes made are [detailed in another article](setupangularchangestodefaultconfig.md).
 7. **Go to Tools/Options/TypeScript Analyzer/ESLint and under 'File extensions to lint' add ',html' to the existing list.**  After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,html'.
+All other settings on this screen should be set to the defaults.
+In particular settings 'Enable local config' and 'Enable local node_modules' should be set to True.

 ### Testing the ASP.NET Core with Angular project

 You should now be set up correctly.
 The remaining steps show this.

-1. Open any .html file, for example ClientApp/src/app/app.component.html, and paste the code below into it and save.
+1. Open any .html file, for example ClientApp/src/app/app.component.html, and paste the code below into it at the end and save.
 ``` lang-html
     <p *ngIf="forecasts==false"><em>Loading...</em></p>
     <app-sizer ([size])="fontSizePx"></app-sizer>
 ```
 If the Analyzer is working correctly you should see two @angular-eslint errors, one per line.
-The first line should have a @angular-eslint/template/eqeqeq on 'forecasts==false', the second line should have a @angular-eslint/template/banana-in-box error on '([size])="fontSizePx"'
+The first line should have a @angular-eslint/template/eqeqeq on 'forecasts==false', the second line should have a @angular-eslint/template/banana-in-box error on '([size])="fontSizePx"'.
+Note that as usual clicking the link in the Code column in the Error List should take you to the help page for these errors.
 2. To test it's working with TypeScript, open a TypeScript file, for example ClientApp/src/app/app.component.ts and change the value of the selector to CamelCase.
 For example change it from 'app-root' to 'AppRoot' in app.component.ts.
 You should get a @angular-eslint/component-selector error 'The selector should be kebab-case'.
 3. To test it's working with inline HTML templates in TypeScript files in your component TypeScript file from 2 replace the entire @Component attribute on the class with the code below:
 ``` javascript